ABOUT US

 Big League Dreams also offers 20,000 square feet of space for other sports and activities including cheer and dance competitions, concerts and festivals, large company picnics, birthday parties, film, photography and video location shoots, business meetings and even weddings and receptions.
 Select parks also offer hockey, soccer, and sand volleyball.
 With something for everyone, BLD is a true hub for activities and entertainment within the communities in which they serve.

 Big League Dreams went from a dream to reality when the first Big League Dreams Sports Park opened in Cathedral City in January of 1998.
-Today there are seven parks in total at the following locations.
+Today there are six parks in total at the following locations.

 • Cathedral City, CA